+Although the U.S. Park Police Aviation Unit is located within the park, resident Canada geese are not a concern for helicopter flight operations at the park.
+The downwash of the blades, overall noise, and hovering ability causes resident Canada geese to retreat from the immediate area occupied by a helicopter at the park.
 Although not a problem at Anacostia Park, high populations of flightless geese can pose a threat to automobile traffic when they are drawn across public roads; high populations can also pose a serious safety hazard when goose populations congregate near airports and also when in flight near airports.
-The recent bird (Canada goose) ingestion incident for U.S. Airways Flight 1549 in New York City on January 15, 2009 demonstrated the potential for catastrophic hazards posed by such large birds in close proximity to an airport, and the potential for loss of life due to wildlife strikes with aircraft.
-The U.S. Airways plane took off from New York's LaGuardia Airport, collided with a flock of migratory Canada geese approximately 2,900 feet above the ground, and extensively damaged both engines 5 miles from the airport.
-Ronald Reagan Washington National Airport (Airport) is located approximately 1.8 miles from the South Capitol Street Bridge and Anacostia Park.
-In a letter dated March 26, 2009, the Airport expressed strong concerns to the NPS regarding the local bird population residing on the adjacent NPS George Washington Memorial Parkway property, including the potential for serious aircraft bird-strike related damage.
-Representatives from the Airport, the NPS of George Washington Memorial Parkway, and the USDA Wildlife Service have met to discuss implementation of bird control measures to be considered along the parkway to reduce the potential risk of aircraft damage that has been occurring as a result of bird strikes by Canada geese and other birds in the immediate vicinity of the Airport.
-Therefore, the action alternatives that include lethal control proposed in this plan would address concerns by the Airport for serious aircraft bird-strike related damage, specifically damage from Canada geese and should result in beneficial impacts to health and human safety.
+Ronald Regan Washington National Airport (Airport) is located approximately 1.8 miles from the South Capitol Street Bridge and Anacostia Park.
+In a letter dated March 26, 2009, the Airport expressed strong concerns regarding the local bird population residing on the adjacent NPS George Washington Memorial Parkway property, including the potential for serious aircraft bird-strike related damage.
+Representatives from the Airport, the NPS of George Washington Memorial Parkway, and the USDA Wildlife Service have met to discuss implementation of bird control measures to be considered along the parkway to reduce the potential risk of aircraft damage that has been occurring as a result of bird strikes by Canada Geese and other birds in the immediate vicinity of the airport.
+Therefore, the action alternatives that include lethal control proposed in this plan would address concerns by the Airport for serious aircraft bird-strike damage, specifically damage from Canada geese, and should result in beneficial impacts to health and human safety.